biomedisa/biomedisa/README.md

 # Hardware Requirements
 + One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU.
-+ Ddepending on the size of the image data (e.g. 32 GB).
++ Depending on the size of the image data (e.g. 32 GB).

 # Software Requirements
 + [NVIDIA GPU drivers](https://www.nvidia.com/drivers) for GPU support